rpellerin/rpellerin.github.io/content/hiring-interviews.md

 - Do they track their time?
 Ticket-based tracking?
 Jenkis?
 Jira?
 Redmine?
 - Visual regression testing?
 Browserstack.com?
 Unit/functional/integration testing?
 What tools?
 - Languages?
 Frameworks?
 Libraries?
+- Can we dress as we please? (shorts in Summer?)

 # Specific questions for French companies